Akira-Shrimp/Computer-Vision-Plant-Identification/README.md

-# 🌱 Plant Vision — Computer Vision Plant Identification
+#Plant Vision — Computer Vision Plant Identification

 A computer vision system that uses a camera to monitor plant growth, identify ripe tomatoes and peppers, and assist automated robotic harvesting.